adicanto/dafne/doc/installation_and_work_flow.md

 The `phsp` here is of  `ThreeBodyPhaseSpaceWithTimeAndTimeError` class.
 The `model_truth_dz`  should be created from the `time_dependent_rate()` rather than `time_dependent_rate_with_time_resolution_pdf()`.

 #### 2.6 Plotting <a name="plotting"></a>
-To plot a time-integrated Daltz-plot, we firstly load the data and the decay model $ {\rm pdf} $, to a `DalitzPlotter`, setting the TLatex expression of three daughter particles.
+To plot a time-integrated Dalitz-plot, we firstly load the data and the decay model $ {\rm pdf} $, to a `DalitzPlotter`, setting the TLatex expression of three daughter particles.
 For example
 ```
 auto plotter = DalitzPlotter<MSqZero,MSqMinus,MSqPlus>(phsp,"#it{K}^{#minus}",
                "#it{#pi}^{+}","#it{#pi}^{0}");